In your search for an online course platform, you may have noticed that the market has gotten quite crowded – which

 - Does the pricing make sense?
 Would a reasonable person think they are sustainable?
 If the pricing sounds too good to be true, there is a good chance it is.

 - Has the company attracted investment?
 How much, how many rounds, and from whom?
 Investment activity can be hard for the average person to evaluate, but in general, it is good to see the same people or companies continuing to invest, but with a good reason for each round of investment.
 (If a believable, strategic reason for continuing capital injections is not stated in press releases, beware.)
 You also usually don’t want to see a significant drop in either the amount of money invested or the valuation of the company from one investment round to the next.
 This may be a sign of trouble.

 - If there is no evidence of investment, then put even more emphasis on the points above about the founders and their vision, the pricing model, and the amount of momentum the company seems to have.
 Personally, I have been involved with companies that have raised a lot of money, and I have bootstrapped two companies of my own.
 I have a strong bias for the latter.
 This is one key reason I have tended to promote Thinkific over most of the other companies out there.
-They have strong organic growth, they have a solid, sustainable pricing/business model, and they have strong Alexa and Moz numbers – among other factors.
+They built the company through strong organic growth, they have a solid, sustainable pricing/business model, and they have strong Alexa and Moz numbers – among other factors.
 (I also get a lot of favorable, unsolicited comments from readers about them.)
 Having done all that, they have also now raised 22 million dollars to grow the company.

 Yes, all of the above can take a bit of work.
 And, yes, anyone who follows me for a while will learn that I often say not to obsess about the technology.
 But the above points are worth obsessing about a bit.
 While there are many good platforms out there, any number of which could meet your business needs well, it’s definitely worth taking some time to evaluate whether a particular platform is likely to be around for the long haul.